Skip top navigation

 Study Elsewhere

-To request to study at another institution, the student must complete the appropriate Study Elsewhere request form for their student classification (graduate or undergraduate), which can be found on the Registrar's website - Forms tab.
+To request to study at another institution outside of George Mason, the student must complete the appropriate Study Elsewhere request form for their student classification (graduate or undergraduate), which can be found on the Registrar's website.
 Catalog numbers and descriptions of courses to be taken elsewhere must be included with the request for approval.

-The Study Elsewhere request should be submitted to the CEHD Student and Academic Affairs Office for approval to cehdsaa@gmu.edu, and must be received by the following required deadlines:
+The Study Elsewhere request should be submitted to the CEHD Office of Student and Academic Affairs (SAA) for approval at cehdsaa@gmu.edu, and must be received by the following deadlines:

-It is recommended that students wait for an approval prior to registering for the course at the other institution.
-Enrolled Mason students who complete courses elsewhere without advance written permission will not receive transfer credit for the coursework taken at another institution.
+It is recommended that students wait for formal approval from George Mason prior to registering for the course at the other institution.
+Enrolled George Mason students who complete courses elsewhere without advanced written permission will not receive transfer credit for the coursework taken at another institution.

-Upon course completion, students must submit to the University Registrar an official transcript from the visited institution where the coursework was completed.
-Note that credits accepted for transfer do not compute into any Mason GPA.
+Upon course completion, students must submit an official transcript from the outside institution where the coursework was completed to the Office of the University Registrar at George Mason.
+Note that credits earned for transfer coursework do not factor into any George Mason GPA.

-See the University Catalog section, AP.1.4 Special Registration Procedures for additional information.
+See the University Catalog (AP.1.4.2) for additional information.

-Once enrolled in degree status at Mason, students with fewer than 60 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Center for Global Education) may take up to twelve hours of coursework in CEHD disciplines at another institution.
-Students must be in good standing with a minimum cumulative GPA of 2.00 in their Mason courses.
+• Once enrolled in degree status at George Mason, students with fewer than 60 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Center for Global Education) may take up to twelve hours of coursework in CEHD disciplines at another institution.
+Students must be in good academic standing with a minimum cumulative GPA of 2.00 in their George Mason coursework.

-Students with 60 or more hours of transfer coursework are not permitted to take additional coursework in CEHD disciplines at another institution.
-A student may seek permission for additional hours beyond these limits for extenuating circumstances only.
+• Students with 60 or more hours of transfer coursework are not permitted to take additional coursework in CEHD disciplines at another institution.
+A student may seek permission for additional approval beyond these limits in extenuating circumstances only.

-Freshmen and transfer students in their first semester at Mason are not permitted to study elsewhere.
+• Freshmen and transfer students in their first semester at George Mason are not permitted to study elsewhere.

-Courses previously attempted at Mason (including withdrawals) cannot be taken elsewhere for Mason credit.
+• Courses previously attempted at George Mason (including withdrawals) cannot be taken elsewhere for George Mason credit.

 Removal of Study Elsewhere Requests:

-Students who were approved to take a course elsewhere but did not complete the course should request to have the study elsewhere permission removed from their student record by submitting a Study Elsewhere Removal request, which can be found on the Registrar's Website - Forms tab.
+• Students who were approved to take a course elsewhere but did not complete the course should request to have the study elsewhere permission removed from their student record by submitting a Study Elsewhere Removal request, which can be found on the Registrar's Website.

 Suspension Appeal (Undergraduate Only)